andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/more.md

 </div>
 ```

-Also use object's variables on Details page with the help of an index stored in `selectedRestaurant`:
+Use the object's variables on the *Details* page with an index stored in `selectedRestaurant`:

 ```html
 <img :src="restaurants[selectedRestaurant].photo">